 Situation 3: Some times to clear their old stock or out dated stock, businessmen offer clearance sales in the form of discounts in the following way.
-What is the discount percentage?

 Example 19: A shopkeeper marks his goods 25% above the cost price and allows a discount of 12% on them.
 What percent does he gain?